atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/operators.md

 title: Operators
 short: Operators
 meta_title: SQL - Operators
-description: Learn about Operator in SQL, which are used to specify conditions in a SQL statement and as conjunctions for multiple conditions in a SQL statement.
+description: Learn about Operators in SQL and how to use them in Postgres.
+Operators are used to specify conditions in a SQL statement.
-  In this interactive SQL tutorial, learn how to use an Operator in a SQL query.
 number: 65
 section: Mid-Level
 authors:
 - _people/dave.md
 reviewers:
 - _people/matt.md
 image:
 is_featured: false

 ---